US doubts on ratifying OECD Pillar 1 agreement for 2023 means unilateral DST’s to make a comeback?

 The ambitious October 2021 OECD inclusive framework on base erosion and profit shifting (BEPS) agreement by 137 countries on global tax reforms is proving hard work to implement.
 The attention has been on a 15% global minimum corporate income tax, Pillar 2.
 But Pillar 1, reallocating rights to countries to tax digital revenues of non-resident companies selling in their countries, looks stuck too with arguments around its own ‘Amount B’ calculation.

 The US is unlikely to ratify Pillar 1 soon as most of the companies in scope are American and many questions on tax calculations – Amounts A and B used to estimate taxable income – remain outstanding.
-The target implementation date of 2023 will certainly be missed.
-This means that unilateral Digital Services Tax regimes (see our DST country implementations tracker) already threatened or implemented will likely make a come-back as a December 2023 moratorium nears.
+The target implementation date of 2023 has now effectively missed.
+This means that unilateral Digital Services Tax regimes already threatened or implemented will likely make a come-back as a December 2023 moratorium nears.
 The UK, France, Italy, Turkey, India (Equalisation Levy) and more have already enacted DST’s.

 This would retrigger potential retaliatory measures from the US, and potentially China – also a major home to global digital companies.
 Meanwhile, almost 100 countries have now implemented VAT on foreign digital services.